dhall-lang/dhall-lang/docs/references/Built-in-types.md

 ### Function `Text/replace`

-The `Text/replace` built-in function modifies a subset of a given `Text` literal.
-It takes 3 arguments, the `Text` literal subset to match, the `Text` literal replacement, and the `Text` literal in which to replace all matches:
+The `Text/replace` built-in function modifies a substring of a given `Text` literal.
+It takes 3 arguments, the `Text` literal substring to match, the `Text` literal replacement, and the `Text` literal in which to replace all matches:

 ```dhall
 ⊢ Text/replace "foo" "bar" "foobar"